Study K’iche’, Mam & Kanjobal in Guatemala

-Study K’iche’ and Mam in Quetzaltenango, Guatemala
+Study K’iche’ Mam

 The instruction is one-on-one, five hours a day, five days a week with daily social and cultural activities.
-Our students will live with a local Maya-K’che’ family which will be the perfect link to experience life from a different perspective.
+Our students will live with a local Maya-K’che family which will be the perfect link to experience life from a different perspective.

 Please use the application for regular Spanish when you are applying for Ki’che and Mam classes.
 Our faculty